Uhtred the Bold was born the son of Waltheof, ealdorman of Bamburgh.

 Cnut became King after the death of Edmund Ironside.

 Cnut called Uhtred to a meeting.
-As he made his way to meet Cnut he was ambushed and murdered by Thurbrand the Hold.
+As he made his way to meet Cnut he was ambushed and murdered by Thurbrand.
 Uhtred’s sons avenged his death by murdering Thurbrand beginning a feud between the two families.